dprojects/Woodworking/Docs/README.md

 * [FreeCAD 1.0.2.39319](https://github.com/FreeCAD/FreeCAD/releases/tag/1.0.2): Personally, I do not see any major differences or benefits between versions `1.0.1` and `1.0.2`.
 Since this is the next official stable release, I decided to add it to the list of supported kernels.
 * [FreeCAD weekly 1.1.0.20251104](https://github.com/FreeCAD/FreeCAD/releases/tag/weekly-2025.11.05): This is the last of the weekly development releases before the `1.2` development release.
 I have been using this version for a while now to develop new features for Woodworking workbench, so I have had the opportunity to test it quite thoroughly with the Woodworking workbench.
 A major advantage of the `1.1dev` release is that it eliminates the issues with selecting and deleting objects in `LinkGroup` containers, which significantly improves the user experience.
 An additional advantage is the new version of `PySide6`, which extends the life of this kernel.
 Therefore, I decided to add this version to the tested kernels and create an installation package [magicCAD_2.0](https://github.com/dprojects/Woodworking-package/releases/tag/2.0) with this kernel version to keep it working forever.
 * [FreeCAD 1.1.0.20260325](https://github.com/FreeCAD/FreeCAD/releases/tag/1.1.0): This is first release with the new version of `PySide6`, which extends the life of this kernel and Woodworking workbench as well.
 An additional advantage is that it eliminates the issues with selecting and deleting objects in `LinkGroup` containers, which significantly improves the user experience.
 Therefore, I decided to add this version to the tested kernels and create an installation package [magicCAD_3.0](https://github.com/dprojects/Woodworking-package/releases/tag/3.0) with this kernel version to keep it working forever.
+* [FreeCAD 1.1.1.20260414](https://github.com/FreeCAD/FreeCAD/releases/tag/1.1.1): Since this is the next official stable release, I decided to add it to the list of supported kernels.

 > [!NOTE]
 > * Whenever possible, I try to use and test the latest development versions so that I do not have to work so long on fixing